stateful/docs.runme.dev/docs/guide/helm.md

 `helm upgrade` is a Helm command used to upgrade a release to a new version of a chart or to apply changes to an existing release.
 It allows you to modify the configuration, resources, or versions associated with a Helm release in your Kubernetes cluster.

-IIn this guide, I expanded the replica set of my Ingress controller to 3 and customized my `values.yaml`.
+In this guide, I expanded the replica set of my Ingress controller to 3 and customized my `values.yaml`.

 With Runme, you can modify the [working directory](https://docs.runme.dev/configuration/cell-level#cells-current-working-directory) for your code cell to a file directory of your choice.
 This enables you to easily run `values.yaml` even if the file is not located in the same directory as your markdown file.